 The DuPont Challenge is an essay competition for students in grades 7-12 that runs through January 31, 2014.
 It focuses on scientific and technological developments that create solutions to pressing global challenges, such as feeding the world or protecting the environment.
 Students and their sponsoring teachers can win more than $100,000 in awards, including a trip to Disney World and NASA’s Kennedy Space Center.

-There’s a smartphone app for just about everything these days.
-What’s left to invent?
-Plenty.
-And U.S. middle and high school students could win $10,000 for their school by dreaming up the most compelling concept in the Verizon Innovative App Challenge.
-Submission deadline: January 18, 2013.
+Middle and high school students can win up to $15,000 for their school by dreaming up the most compelling concept for an education, healthcare, or energy app in the Verizon Innovative App Challenge.
+Deadline for submission is December 17, 2013.

 Computing is all around us, from movies to manufacturing to marketing.
 But only a handful of Americans learn how computers work or can create software, websites, or applications.
 Computer Science Education Week (December 9-15, 2013) aims to change that equation.
 This year’s effort: an Hour of Code that organizers hope will engage 10 million students.

 The Kavli “Science In Fiction” contest asks middle and high school students to create short videos explaining how current or developing technologies could turn interplanetary travel, cyborgs or other science fiction concepts into reality.
 Entry period runs from Nov.
 1, 2013 to March 21, 2014.

 ExploraVision is a K-12 science competition that focuses on what it takes to bring ideas to reality.
 Student teams envision what a current technology might look like in 20 years and describe the development steps, pros and cons, and obstacles.
 Sponsored by the National Science Teachers Association and Toshiba, this year’s contest is linked to the Next Generation Science Standards.